wbstack/docs/tech/decisions/0003-vitess-vs-mysql.md

 but this is trivial.

-https://vitess.io/docs/user-guides/production-planning/ specifices how much overhead vitess would bring to the initial setup, likely resulting in more imediate cost.
+https://vitess.io/docs/user-guides/production-planning/ specifices how much overhead vitess would bring to the initial setup, likely resulting in more immediate cost.

 It also says:
 "Before running Vitess in production, please make yourself comfortable first with the different operations.
 We recommend to go through the following scenarios on a non-production system."